-For the compliance test, signaling group 11 was used for signaling group between Communication Manager and Media Server.
+For the compliance test, signaling group 11 was used for the signaling group between Communication Manager and Media Server.
 It was configured using the parameters highlighted below.

-- Set the Group Type field to sip.

-- Set the Transport Method to the value of tcp (Transmission Control Protocol).
-The transport method specified here is used between Communication Manager and Media Server.

-- Set the Peer Detection Enabled field to n.
+- Set the Group Type field to sip - Set the Transport Method to the value of tcp (Transmission Control Protocol).
+The transport method specified here is used between Communication Manager and Media Server - Set the Peer Detection Enabled field to n and Peer Server to AMS

 - Set the Near-end Node Name to procr.
-This node name maps to the IP address of Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to AMS.
-This node name maps to the IP address of Media Server as defined in Section 5.3. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port for TCP, as 5060. - Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain to 10.33.10.47.
+This node name maps to the IP address of Communication Manager as defined in Section 5.3 - Set the Far-end Node Name to AMS.
+This node name maps to the IP address of Media Server as defined in Section 5.3 - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port for TCP, as 5060 - Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5 - Set the Far-end Domain to 10.33.10.47.
+This is Media Server IP address.